 As I mentioned above, this cranberry sparkler uses unsweetened cranberry juice.
 I think it's the best cranberry juice to use in a cocktail because it gives you the delicious flavor without the unnecessary sugar.
 Prosecco is already on the sweeter side.
 You can buy unsweetened cranberry juice at any grocery store.
 It's usually right there with all of the other cranberry juice options (which are surprisingly vast!
 Holy cow!
 How many variations of cranberry juice can one have!).

 With that said, if you're looking for a sweeter cocktail, substitute sweetened cranberry juice for the unsweetened kind.
-You can also add in 1 Tbsp of simple syrup per drink if you were looking for a super sweet cocktail.
+You can also add in 1 tablespoon of simple syrup per drink if you were looking for a super sweet cocktail.

 Make this drink a mocktail